fatherjim-tech/fatherjim.tech/content/articles/stream-guide/stream-guide.md

 There is a lot we can do here to enhance the look of the channel.
 Start by adding channel graphics such as the icon and banner.
 Then click on the **About** tab and add a description for our organization, e-mail, and website address.
 {{< img-post-width "/img/articles/stream-guide/" "youtube-channel-about.jpg" "text" "" "90%">}}
-*For more information on image dimensions for channel art, please visit this [YouTube Help](https://support.google.com/youtube/answer/2972003?hl=en) article.*
+*For more information on image dimensions for channel art, please visit this {{< url-link "YouTube Help" "https://support.google.com/youtube/answer/2972003?hl=en" "_blank">}} article.*

 # <a name="configure-twitch"></a>
 ## Twitch Initial Configuration